Introduction

 You can ask your NDIS disability support worker to provide physical assistance, such as:

 - Personal care.
-An NDIS disability support worker may help your child with personal hygiene and dressing, including getting dressed in the morning,
+An NDIS disability support worker may help your child with personal hygiene and dressing, including getting dressed.

 They can cater to your child’s social needs